unnus/unnus/content/medical/hospital-branding-how-to-build-a-timeless-hospital-brand.md

   <p>
 That's why your hospital brand needs to stand for something.
 </p>
-  <p>Standing for a philosophy or principle is what we value as humans.
+  <p>Standing for a philosophy or a principle is what we value as humans.
 </p>
-  <p>And people, by nature, seek meaning.</p>
+  <p>That's because people, by nature, seek meaning.</p>

 <p>
 Having a unique principle that your hospital fights for, gives it that <b>substantial flair</b>.